health benefits of clay pot cooking

 1. Foremost health benefits of clay pot cooking come from its ability to circulate steam throughout cooking.
 This provides plenty of moisture and means that you can cook with less oil and fat.

-2. Since Clay is alkaline in nature and when food is cooked it neutralizes the PH balance of food and hence acts as a natural detox.
+2. Since clay is alkaline in nature and when food is cooked, it neutralizes the PH balance of food and as a result, acts as a natural detox.
 You will be surprised to know that mud contains all the possible vitamins; even Vitamin B12.

 3. Slow cooking process retains all the nutrients of the food that we cook and hence the food is much tastier.

-Hence there is no need to transfer it to a casserole.
+Hence there is no need to transfer it into a casserole.

 Seasoning a Clay Pot